 3.2.3.
-An approval number shall be assigned to each type approved and shall be marked on the device following the requirements of paragraph 3.3.
+An approval number shall be assigned to each type approved and shall be marked on the device following the requirements of paragraph 3.3..
 The same Contracting Party shall not assign the same number to another type of device of the same function, except in the case of an extension of the approval to a device differing only in colour.

 3.2.4.
-If the approval granted in respect of a retro-reflecting device is extended to other such devices differing only in colour, the two samples in any other colour submitted in conformity with paragraph 3.1.1.1. (d) or 3.1.1.4 of this Regulation shall be required to meet only the colorimetric and photometric specifications, the other tests no longer being required.
+If the approval granted in respect of a retro-reflecting device is extended to other such devices differing only in colour, the two samples in any other colour submitted in conformity with paragraph 3.1.1.1. (d) or 3.1.1.4. of this Regulation shall be required to meet only the colorimetric and photometric specifications, the other tests no longer being required.
 This paragraph is not applicable to devices of Class IVA.

 3.2.5.
 The symbols identifying the retro-reflective devices to be referenced in the Annex 1 shall be as follows: